Estimate Time8 min

 This is one of the questions that confuses people most.
 Fortunately, you have several options.

 • Withdraw cash.
 Once you know your RMD number, you can sell shares of stock or funds in that amount, if necessary, to generate enough cash for the withdrawal.
 The process may be slightly different for workplace plans, which frequently offer only mutual funds as investment options.
 If you enter a trade to buy or sell shares of a mutual fund, your trade will be executed at the next available net asset value, which is calculated after the market closes and typically posted by 6 p.m.
 ET.
 This price may be higher or lower than the previous day's closing.
 As a general rule, you might consider selling shares in proportion to your portfolio's asset allocation so you can stay on target with your investing goals.
-So, for example, if a particular fund occupies 20% of your portfolio's value, it could also be 20% of this year's RMD.
+For example, if a particular fund occupies 20% of your portfolio's value, it could also be 20% of this year's RMD.

 • In-kind transfers.
 If you don't need the money in a particular year, you can consider transferring your shares to a taxable brokerage account, in what's known as an in-kind transfer.
 An in-kind transfer allows you to transfer an asset in its current form from one account to another without buying or selling shares.
 In this case, the transfer would be from a tax-deferred account to a taxable account.
 An in-kind transfer lets you meet your minimum requirement and still stay invested.
 One downside is that taxes will still be owed, including withholding taxes at the time of the withdrawal, unless you opt out of the tax withholding.
 You may need to use cash or sell a different asset if funds are fully invested, or be prepared to pay the taxes with nonretirement account funds.